About this course

 It's time to write integration tests using @SpringBootTest!

-With the knowledge of previous modules, we can mock almost any external infrastructure component, expect Keycloak.
+With the knowledge of previous modules, we can mock almost any external infrastructure component, except Keycloak.
 Therefore we'll make use of WireMock to mock the HTTP interaction with the identity provider or any other system during application startup (e.g. Salesforce, Stripe, SAP, etc.).

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.